-Coach Gareth came to TYSA in the Fall of 2012 and currently serves as our Director of Coaching.
+Coach Gareth came to TYSA in the Fall of 2012 and currently serves as the Club Director for Triumph Youth Soccer Association.

 A native of Ballina, Ireland, Coach Gareth has been the head coach of the Clayton State Women's Soccer team since February of 2011.
 Prior to that, he served as the head coach of the Atlanta Beat of the WPS (Women’s Professional Soccer) in 2009 and 2010.

 While at the Atlanta Beat, O’Sullivan coached USA National team players, Hope Solo, Tobin Heath, Lori Chalupny & Angie Kerr; also present were many top international players, including Japan’s captain Aya Miyami, 2008 Hermann Winner Mami Yamaguchi, England’s Eniola Aluko and current Damallsvenskan stars Johanna Rasmussen of Denmark and Ramona Bachmann of Switzerland.